pytchlang/pytch-tutorials/script-by-script-catch-apple/tutorial.md

 ![Screenshot](screenshot-w240-darker-bg.png#img-center)

-We’ll develop the game in stages, showing how knowledge of Scratch helps with understanding how things work in Python.
+You’ll develop the game in stages.
+If you know Scratch, that will help with understanding how things work in Python, but isn’t essential.

 ---